 – Provide forty of the most common word families

 – Use a paragraph to contextualise each word form

-Lessons 1 and 2 have discussed word forms, how to recognise them, and how to use various prefixes and suffixes to correctly form them.
-This final lesson now focusses on the top forty word families that are most useful for academic students.
+chapters 1 and 2 have discussed word forms, how to recognise them, and how to use various prefixes and suffixes to correctly form them.
+This final chapter now focusses on the top forty word families that are most useful for academic students.
 The following list is composed of the most common academic headwords, written in their adjectival, adverbial, nominal and verbal forms for your ease and assistance.

 These words are the forty most common and useful items in the academic word list that do not also appear in any general word lists.
 By memorising the following forty vocabulary items and their four example word forms, by learning their various meanings, and by using these words accurately in your academic assignments, your writing and speech should swiftly begin to be more academic, appropriate and formal.

 While the following paragraph is fairly nonsensical, it succeeds in using every single one of the forty words in the previous table in the same order they were originally presented.
 This paragraph is intended to help contextualise the meaning of these words and to demonstrate how they function in practice: